danheron/Heron.MudCalendar/README.md

 @using Heron.MudCalendar
 ```

 Add style and script references (optional).
 This step shouldn't be necessary as the component injects the references into the page as needed.
-However if you find that calendar is not displaying properly then add the following to your `index.html` or `_Layout.cshtml`/`_Host.cshtml`
+However, if you find that calendar is not displaying properly then add the following to your `index.html` or `_Layout.cshtml`/`_Host.cshtml`

 ```html
 <link href="_content/Heron.MudCalendar/Heron.MudCalendar.min.css" rel="stylesheet" />